NHL shares enhanced COVID protocols, including rapid testing

 NHL rolls out enhanced COVID protocols, including rapid testing

-- Rapid-testing (POC or point of care testing) is the most important part of the NHL’s enhanced COVID protocols.
+- Rapid-testing (POC or point of care testing) on game days is the most important part of the NHL’s enhanced COVID protocols.

 The NHL notes that, in addition to all US-based teams having those rapid tests for COVID-19, the league is working with the seven Canadian teams for similar testing.
 Perhaps there were some elements of that in a delayed Oilers – Canadiens game that ended up eventually taking place on Thursday?